oat-sa/taohub-user-guide/User Guide 3.3/Interactions/choice-interaction.md

 #### Map Response Example

-In this example, there are four possible choices with the most correct response having a value of **2**, a partially correct response having a value of **1**, and  the default mapping having a score of **-1** for incorrect aanswers.
+In this example, there are three possible choices with the correct response having a value of **2** and the incorrect responses each having a score of **-1** from the default mapping setting.

 ![](../resources/backend/interactions/mapresponseclose.png)

 Choosing the correct response alone would give the test-taker a score of 2.
-If they chose the correct _and_ an incorrect responses they would receive a score of 1.
+If they chose the correct _and_ an incorrect response they would receive a score of 1.
 And if they chose two incorrect responses they would receive a score of -2.

 ### Inserting modal feedback